Objective Function | Description |

 #

-Generalization in statistical analysis is more about generalizing from our sample of data to the population from which it’s drawn.
+2. Generalization in statistical analysis is more about generalizing from our sample of data to the population from which it’s drawn.
 In order to do that well or precisely, one needs to meet certain assumptions about the model.
-In machine learning, generalization is more about how well the model will perform on new data, and is often referred to as ‘out-of-sample’ performance.↩︎
+In machine learning, generalization is more about how well the model will perform on new data, and is often referred to as ‘out-of-sample’ performance.
+These are not mutually exclusive, but the connotation is different.↩︎

-A similar phenomenon is found in the idea of grokking in deep learning.
-In this case, even after seemingly doing as well as the model can on training and validation, the model ‘spontaneously’ starts to improve on validation.
+3. A similar phenomenon is found in the idea of grokking in deep learning.
+In this case, even after seemingly doing as well as the model can on training and validation, the model ‘spontaneously’ starts to improve on validation with continued iterations.
 See Power et al. (2022) for more on this.↩︎

-Underfitting is a notable problem in many academic disciplines, where the models are often too simple to capture the complexity of the underlying process.
-Typically the models assume linear relationships without any interactions, and the underlying process may be anything but.
-These disciplines were slow to adopt machine learning techniques as they are often more difficult to interpret, and so seen as not as useful for understanding the underlying theoretical process.
-However, one could make the rather obvious argument that ‘understanding’ an unrealistic result is not very useful either, and that the goal should be to understand the underlying process however we can, and not just the model we’ve chosen to use.↩︎
+6. Underfitting is a notable problem in many academic disciplines, where the models are often too simple to capture the complexity of the underlying process.
+Typically the model employed assume linear relationships without any interactions, and the true data generating process may be anything but.
+These models are chosen for their simplicity and interpretability, rather than how well they can explain the phenomenon in question.
+However, one could make the argument that ‘understanding’ an unrealistic result is not very useful either, and that the goal should be to understand the true process however we can, and not just choose a model that’s convenient.↩︎

-In this case we’re using glmnet for the logistic regression.
-To say that it is a confusing implementation of a model function compared to most of R is an understatement.
+10. In this particular case we’re using glmnet for the logistic regression.
+To say that it is a confusing implementation of a model function compared to standard R approaches is an understatement.
 While it’s hard to argue with the author of the lasso itself (who is an author of the package), it’s not the most user-friendly package in the world, and has confused most who’ve used it.
 Our example does actually set the penalty parameter, but it’s not the most straightforward thing to do.↩︎